 Calcium Oxide (Quick Lime) and Calcium Hydroxide (Slaked lime)

-Edited By Shivani Poonia | Updated on Aug 30, 2024 10:49 AM IST
+Edited By Shivani Poonia | Updated on Sep 26, 2024 05:53 PM IST

 Imagine walking through a construction site and some of the workers can be spotted mixing white powder with water to form a thick adhesive paste.
 This paste, which hardens into a solid mass, inglazed on walls to make smooth surfaces and seal the finishing for durability.
 The white powder they are pouring is calcium oxide, otherwise known as quick lime, while the paste is calcium hydroxide, otherwise known as slaked lime.
 The said compounds prove not only very essential in construction works but also in various industries and common products used every day.
-Dean of everything from cement manufacture to water purification, even, were calcium oxide and calcium hydroxide.
-From industrial applications, such as the manufacture of steel or environmental protection, to uses in agricultural improvement and even food processing, these compounds find applications.
-The understanding of these compounds underlines pivotal roles and contributions to our lives.

 What are Calcium Oxide and Calcium Hydroxide

 Quick lime is more commonly known as calcium oxide and is a white, caustic, alkaline, crystalline solid at room temperature.
-It is prepared by the thermal decomposition of calcium carbonate (limestone) in a otherwise known as calcination—
+It is prepared by the thermal decomposition of calcium carbonate (limestone) in an otherwise known as calcination—

 ${Ca CO}_3 (s) \rightarrow {Cao} (s) + {CO}_2 (g)) $